cpencille/Getting-and-Cleaning-Data/Codebook.md

 ##Summary
 1) 180 rows including 30 subjects in 6 activities
 2) 68 columns
-3) Each row represents an observation for 66 means by activity
+3) Each row represents an observation for the mean by activity
-4) Only the mean and std columns were used int he analysis
+4) Only the mean and std columns were used in the analysis

 ##Variables and Units
 1) First column is the subject and can hold a value between 1 and 30 (subjects)